Guseyn/EHTML/README.md

     </div>
   ```

-  And then you open `articles.html` in a browser, it will be rendered as if you included all the parts in one file:
+  And when you open `articles.html` in a browser, it will be rendered as if you included all the parts in one file:

   ```html
     <!-- /../html/articles.html -->